NewsKey Bridge Collapse

 Families for all six victims, construction workers who were filling potholes on the bridge, have filed claims for wrongful death, as well as punitive damages.
 The two survivors - the Maryland state inspector who jumped from the bridge after the ship's collision and the fellow construction worker who plummeted into the river and held on to a piece of concrete before he was finally rescued - have filed claims.
 The State of Maryland, City of Baltimore, and Baltimore County have filed claims.

-So too have Brawner Builders, the construction company that employed the victims, several impacted businesses, international shipping companies that either had cargo on board or had ships stuck in the Port of Baltimore, owners of marine terminals at the port, Baltimore Gas and Electric, which owns a natural gas pipeline and electric transmission line in the area of the harbor, and State Farm and Liberty Mutual insurance companies, both of which insured cargo on board.
+So too have Brawner Builders, the construction company that employed the victims, longshoremen who work at the Port of Baltimore, several impacted businesses, international shipping companies that either had cargo on board or had ships stuck in the port, owners of marine terminals at the port, insurers for Port America Chesapeake, Baltimore Gas and Electric, which owns a natural gas pipeline and electric transmission line in the area of the harbor, and State Farm and Liberty Mutual insurance companies, both of which insured cargo on board.
+One of the claims involving impacted businesses is a class action claim.

 And more could be coming.
 Two companies that had cargo on board asked the judge for an extension, arguing that the cargo hasn't been delivered to its destination yet, so they haven't had the chance to inspect it for damage.
 The judge gave them until October 2.
 They'll have the chance to plead their case the day prior for why they should have an extension beyond that.